intel/intel-cloud-optimizations-gcp/distributed-training/nlp/README.md

 ![image](./images/c3_machine_shape_2of2.png)

-Here is the equivalent code for my setup. **Please note that you can't just copy paste this without modification, as it has my specific instance name, project, zone, and service account tied to it.** You can obtain the equivalent code by selecting the options in the screenshots above and then clicking on "Equivalent code" in the top right corner of the Google Console, or replacing the options you need to select with
+Here is the equivalent code for my setup. **Please note that you can't just copy paste this without modification, as it has my specific instance name, project, zone, and service account tied to it.** You can obtain the equivalent code by selecting the options in the screenshots above and then clicking on "Equivalent code" in the top right corner of the Google Console, or replacing the options manually.

 ```bash
 gcloud compute instances create instance-2 \